Simple Mobile is reviewed at Prepaid Reviews. SILVER STAR WIRELESS

 WEST CENTRAL WIRELESS

 WUE Inc. owns the "B" channel license for cellular service in central Nevada and is affiliated with the Lincoln County Telephone System.
-All service there is operated by Verizon Wireless.
+All service there is operated by Verizon.
 You can get all the features and plans from Verizon, but if you want a local Lincoln County phone number, you may need to drive over to the Pioche, NV WUE office and sign up.
 They don't have a web site and since Verizon handles all technical and customer service work, the WUE office cannot handle customer inquiries.
 Wireless services are more reliable than landlines in that area.

 WUE Inc. Coverage Map